Hair Laser Questions and Answers

 Can I Use a Laser Cap if I Have Had a Hair Transplant?

 The Short Answer: Yes, and it is highly recommended by many hair restoration surgeons.
-Using a Laser Cap (LLLT) after a transplant can help reduce inflammation, speed up the healing of the donor and recipient areas, and prevent "Shock Loss" (the temporary shedding of non-transplanted hair).
+Using a Laser Cap (LLLT) after a transplant can help reduce inflammation, speed up the healing of the donor area, and prevent "Shock Loss" (the temporary shedding of non-transplanted hair).
 Most surgeons advise waiting until the scabs have fallen off (usually 2 to 4 weeks post-op) before resuming use.

 Why Use LLLT After Surgery?